AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/README.md

 IdentityModel Extensions for .Net provide assemblies that are interesting for web developers that wish to use federated identity providers for establishing the callers identity.

+## Versions
+Current version - 5.0.0
+Minimum recommended version - 4.0.3
+You can find the changes for each version in the [change log](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/blob/master/CHANGELOG.md).

 ## Usage
 IdentityModel Extensions for .NET 5 has now been released.
 If you are using IdentityModel Extensions with ASP.NET, the following combinations are supported:
 * **IdentityModel Extensions for .NET 4.x** and **ASP.NET 4**